 Many manufacturers of zinc supplements market them as a way to improve male sexual performance by increasing blood flow to the penis.
 Although there are no human scientific trials verifying such claims, zinc does appear to be related to the proper development of male sex organs and for prostate health.
 A study published in a 2000 issue of the journal “Toxicology Letters” found that zinc and selenium helped restore nitric oxide activity in penile erectile tissues.
 Nitric oxide is a molecule that plays a critical role in preventing vascular disease.

-Research studies have demonstrated it is safe for you to take less than 40 milligrams of zinc in supplement form for short periods.
+Research studies have demonstrated it is safe for you to take less than 40 mg of zinc in supplement form for short periods.
 Common side effects with people taking normal amounts of zinc include nausea, vomiting and a metallic taste.
 High doses of zinc can actually weaken your immune system and raise cholesterol levels, as well as cause dizziness, headache, loss of muscle coordination, hallucinations and anemia.